jboss-developer/jboss-jdg-quickstarts/caching-service/README.md

 ----------------

 You need to configure the authentication and service parameters in the client to match the values utilised when creating the caching-service.
-In `org.infinispan.demo.online.Main` you must change the values of the USERNAME, PASSWORD and APPLICATION_NAME class variables to the appropriate values.
+If you are deploying the quickstart to openshift in `DeployedOpenshiftClient` you must change the values of the USERNAME, PASSWORD and
+APPLICATION_NAME class variables to the appropriate values.

+If you are running the quickstart locally in `ExternalOpenShiftClient` you must change the values HOT_ROD_ENDPOINT_ROUTE, USERNAME, PASSWORD and
+APPLICATION_NAME class variables to the appropriate values.

 Build the Quickstart
 --------------------